gatsbyjs/gatsby/docs/docs/adding-images-fonts-files.md

 - Result filenames include content hashes so you don’t need to worry about browsers caching their old versions.

-However there is an **escape hatch** that you can use to add an asset outside of the module system.
+However, there is an **escape hatch** that you can use to add an asset outside of the module system.

 If you put a file into the `static` folder, it will **not** be processed by